Fill Santa's plate with these delicious and fun Holiday and Christmas cookies gathered from our collection of favorite holiday cookie recipes.

 The delectable pecan crescent is a favorite treat for kids and adults alike that is sure to disappear quickly from your holiday plate or cookie jar.
 Just be sure you chill the dough overnight before using a cookie cutter to shape and then bake a batch or three.

 1/2 teaspoon salt

 1 cup (2 sticks) unsalted butter, room temperature

 Additional powdered sugar

-Preheat oven to 325°F. Combine 1 cup all purpose flour, toasted pecans and salt in processor.
+Preheat oven to 325°F. Combine 1 cup all purpose flour, toasted pecans, and salt in processor.
 Using on/off turns, finely chop pecans.
-Using electric mixer, beat butter, 3/4 cup powdered sugar and vanilla extract in large bowl until well blended.
+Using an electric mixer, beat butter, 3/4 cup powdered sugar and vanilla extract in a large bowl until well blended.
 Add pecan mixture and remaining 1 cup flour and mix thoroughly.
 Divide dough in half.
 Wrap each half in plastic and refrigerate overnight.

 Working with 1 tablespoon dough at a time, shape dough into 3-inch-long logs.
 Pinch ends of logs to taper and turn in slightly, forming crescents.
 Place cookies on ungreased baking sheets, spacing 1 inch apart (cookies will not spread).

 Bake cookies until light brown around edges and firm to touch, about 18 minutes.
 Cool cookies for 10 minutes on baking sheets.
 Roll cookies in additional powdered sugar.
 Cool completely on racks.
 (Cookies can be prepared 2 weeks ahead.
 Store in an airtight container.)